SophieDeBenedetto/blog/posts/go_concurrency.md

 ### Managing WaitGroups in Goroutines

 Let's define a function that will run in this separate goroutine now.
-Our function needs to read from the input channel and decrement the WaitGroup's counter accordingly.
-Our function will also need to communicate back to the main execution's `RegisterStudents` function.
+Our function needs to read from the `input` channel and decrement the WaitGroup's counter accordingly.
+Our function will also need to communicate back to the main execution's `RegisterStudents` function so that the student registration results can be collected.

-So, it will take in three arguments––the input channel from which it is reading, an output channel that it will use to send messages back to `RegisterStudents`, and a pointer to the WaitGroup instance:
+So, our function will take in three arguments––the input channel from which it is reading, an output channel that it will use to send messages back to `RegisterStudents`, and a pointer to the WaitGroup instance:

 ```go
 func handleResults(input chan StudentRegistrationResult, output chan RegisterStudentsResults, wg *sync.WaitGroup) {